-While LSD can be a dangerous drug that is mostly abused by young people, it may be an advantage that the signs are LSD abuse are so distinctive as this makes them easier for parents or loved ones to detect this type of drug abuse.
+While LSD can be a dangerous drug, and one that is mostly abused by young people, it may be an advantage that the signs are LSD abuse are so distinctive, as this makes them easier for parents or loved ones to detect this type of drug abuse.

 LSD is sold in pills, capsules or in liquid form.
 The liquid is soaked into specially prepared blotting paper that is often imprinted with cartoon characters and perforated.
 Each tiny square is one dose of LSD.
 The blotting paper is held in the user’s mouth until all the drug has been absorbed.

-Within an hour or so of consuming this drug, a person's perceptions and sense of reality begin to change.
-This may frighten the person going through it for the first time or someone who is emotionally unstable.
+Within an hour or so of consuming this drug, a person’s perceptions and sense of reality begin to change.
+This may frighten a person who is going through it for the first time, or someone who is emotionally unstable.
 But to a person who knows what is coming, this is considered a desirable change.

 A person using LSD may feel relaxed and more sociable.
 Going through the experience of using LSD is called a “trip.”

 On the other hand, “bad trips” are quite possible, meaning that the person becomes frightened and panicky.
 But if the person panics, there is no escape from the altered universe he finds himself in.

 - Distortions of time, depth, space, size and shape